department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

    title: How does VA decide when my disability compensation starts?
    description: "Learn about when you can start getting your disability benefits"
  - url: /disability-benefits/claims-process/what-happens-after-rating/
-   title: What to Expect after You Get a Disability Rating
+   title: What can I Expect after Getting a Disability Rating?
    description: "Find out what benefits you can get"
 ---

-Once you apply for disability, the claim gets reviewed by our team.
+Once you apply for disability benefits, the claim gets reviewed by our team.
 Learn about what you can do in the meantime.

 ### How long does it take VA to make a decision?